Elephant Theatre Company

-The Elephant Theatre Company was a non-profit theatre company based in Hollywood.
-The company "built a reputation for championing new American plays" and ceased operation in September 2015.
+The Elephant Theatre Company was a non-profit theatre company based in Hollywood, California.
+The company "built a reputation for championing new American plays."
+It ceased operation in September 2015.

 History

-The Elephant Theatre Company was created in 1995 by David Fofi and Lindsay Allbaugh, with classmates from the California State University, Long Beach Theatre Arts program.
-They moved into a space at the Angel City Brewery artist complex.
-The space doubled as both a studio theater and a loft apartment for the original founders.
-They renovated the space, creating a small theatre and living quarters, and gave it the name of "Elephant Off Main".
+The Elephant Theatre Company was created in 1995 by David Fofi and Lindsay Allbaugh, along with classmates from the California State University, Long Beach Theatre Arts program, getting their start in a space at the Angel City Brewery artist complex.
+The space doubled as both a studio theater and a loft apartment.
+The facility was renovated, creating a small theatre and living quarters, and was given the name of "Elephant Off Main".

 In the summer of 1997, the small 45-seat theater could no longer accommodate the production needs or the increasing audience attendance.
 The Company then moved to Hollywood (and dropped the “Off Main”).
 David Fofi along with founding member Don Cesario continued to produce Elephant productions in various Hollywood venues.

 During their 1998/1999 season, the company moved to 6322 Santa Monica Boulevard, in Los Angeles' Theatre Row District.

 In 2015, the theatre building was sold by its landlord to a neighboring school.
 The last produced show ("The Great Divide" by Lyle Kessler) closed on August 23, 2015.
 The Elephant Theatre was left without a permanent space.